san-kumar/lambdapuppets/README.md

 # Little Lambda Puppets (LLP)

-Little Lambda Puppets (LLP) are self-contained instances of [puppeteer](https://developers.google.com/web/tools/puppeteer) that run on AWS lambda (and have a life of their own).
+Little Lambda Puppets (LLP) are Puppeteer scripts that run on AWS lambda (and kinda have a life of their own).

+Basically you write a small [Puppeteer](https://developers.google.com/web/tools/puppeteer) script and LLP takes care of the rest.
+This includes deploying it to AWS lambda, adding an API gateway to invoke it with a GET request or turning it into a CRON job that runs your puppeteer script every "X" minutes.

+LLP can also notify you of what your puppets are doing by sending you alerts via email, telegram, or URL ping.

+All this with just a single command: `llp deploy`.
+No messy configuration.
+It's all done for you (batteries included).

-## What can LLPs do?
+## What can LLPs do for me?

-Here are just a few examples:
+Here are just a few real-life examples:

-- Check your website every 5 minutes (and email or [telegram](https://telegram.org/) you if something looks off)
+- Check your website every 5 minutes (and email or [telegram](https://telegram.org/) you if something looks broken)
-- Watch the price of your favorite product and email you when it changes.
+- Watch the price of your favorite product and alert you when it changes.
-- Login to a website and return the HTML of member's area via a simple GET request.
+- Go to a website, fill a form and return results via a simple GET request.
-- Scrape a website and ping a URL with fresh data automatically at every X minutes.
+- Feed your database with fresh data by automatically scraping a website every X minutes.
 - Take a screenshot of a website and return it as jpg or pdf file with a simple GET request.
 - And much much more!